 Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.

-irst Semester

-ENGL 101 - English Composition I 3 ENGL 101

-MATH 118 - Intermediate Algebra (or higher) 3 Mathematics

-CIS 103 - Applied Computer Technology 3 Tech Comp
+First Semester ENGL 101 - English Composition I 3 ENGL 101 FNMT 118 - Intermediate Algebra (or MATH 123 or MATH 137 or higher) FNMT 017 or FNMT 118 (or higher) placement 3 Mathematics CIS 103 - Applied Computer Technology 3 Tech Comp

 Social Science or Humanities Elective 3

+General Elective 3

+Second Semester

+ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3 ENGL 102, Info Lit

+For ENGL 115 and ENGL 117: ENGL 101, which may be taken concurrently

+Communication Course (ENGL 115, ENGL 116, ENGL 117, or ENGL 118) For ENGL 116: ENGL 101or ENGL 114 3

+For ENGL 118: No prerequisite

+1st in Social Science Pair 3 Social Sciences

+1st in Humanities Pair 3 Humanities

+1st Science (at least one science must include a lab) 3/4 Natural Science

+Third Semester

+2nd in Social Science Pair 3

+2nd in Humanities Pair 3

+2nd Science course (at least one science must include a lab) 3/4

 Social Science or Humanities Elective 3

-second Semester

-ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3 ENGL 102, Info Lit

-1st in Social Science Cluster 3 Social Sciences

-1st in Humanities Cluster 3 Humanities

 General Elective 3

-Science (at least one science must include a lab) 3/4 Natural Science

-hird Semester
+Fourth Semester

-2nd in Social Science Cluster 3

-2nd in Humanities Cluster 3
+The Arts 3

 General Elective 3

-Science (at least one science must include a lab) 3/4

-Artistic/Oral 3

-ourth Semester

-General Elective 3
+Minimum Credits Needed to Graduate: 61

 All General Education requirements are met through required courses (as indicated above) except for the Interpretive Studies, Writing Intensive and Am/Global Diversity requirements.
-Therefore, in order to graduate, students in this program must choose one course that is designated Interpretive Studies, one course that is designated Writing Intensive and one course that is designated American Diversity and two courses designated Global Diversity.
-The same course may be used to fulfill more than one of these requirements.
+Therefore, in order to graduate, students in this program must choose one course that is designated Interpretive Studies, one course that is designated Writing Intensive, one course that is designated American Diversity and one course designated Global Diversity.
+With careful planning, the same course may be used to fulfill more than one of these requirements.

-View the $\underline{\text{Liberal Arts Course Selection Guide}}$ to see which courses fulfill Liberal Arts requirements.
+View the Liberal Arts Course Selection Guide to see which courses fulfill Liberal Arts requirements.